What a shame? A defenseless African child being beaten by ‘law enforcement’ agents

 It’s normal for every country to have a leader, that’s the reason we have world leaders, but if one sees the problems children pass through in certain countries, including African countries, you may wonder if that country has a leader.
 Without proper care, many street children turn to glue sniffing, affecting their health badly, while many become juvenile criminals.

 Years after independence, despite all the abundant resources, many African countries still wallow in poverty, feeding on a bread of sorrow.
 State funds are secretly deposited at Swiss banks, while the common Africans, including children, continue to suffer, due to poor educational and health facilities.

-Deng Xiaoping, ex-Chinese leader, once said “We should give Africa technological know-how, so that African governments can transform their resources on the spot and create jobs and markets for their people locally, regionally, at the continental level and internationally.
+Deng Xiaoping, the ex-Chinese leader, once said “We should give Africa technological know-how, so that African governments can transform their resources on the spot and create jobs and markets for their people locally, regionally, at the continental level and internationally.

 Africa must cease to be forever the provider of raw materials to other people.
 Africans must never sell their land.
 They should say no to land grabbing by big agro-business multinational companies that displace African natives.”

 This great statement towards Africa’s development was made years back when China was crawling like a baby learning how to walk.
 Today China is rubbing shoulders with great countries including America and Japan, leaving Africa far behind.

 If Africa can’t do it today, they can never do it tomorrow, because, for ages, we are like fools, living in abundance of water, yet we are still thirsty.